AyandaaaN/alx-fe-reactjs/tailwind-react-integration/README.md

 # Tailwind React Integration

-This is the Tailwind setup for the ALX React JS project.
+This project sets up Tailwind CSS in a React (Vite) app for ALX.